raul23/ebook-classifier-training/README.rst

 - ``mathematics`` with label 1 and 50 ebooks
 - ``physics`` with label 2 and 31 ebooks

+It is the same dataset I `tested clustering <https://github.com/raul23/clustering-text#clustering-ebooks-pdf-djvu>`_ on.

 By default, only 10% of a given ebook is `converted to text <#dataset-generation>`_ and added to the dataset.
 Also if an ebook is made of images, `OCR <#ocr>`_ is applied on 5 pages chosen randomly in the first 50% of the given ebook to extract the text.